bps10/emmetrop/doc/source/eye.rst

 Eye submodule
 ====================

-This module largely not in use.
+This module mostly being used for importing OSLO data right now.
 The plan is to eventually introduce cython bindings for the C++ ray tracer so that MTFs can be generated in real time.

 .. toctree::
    :maxdepth: 2

    eye_Optics.rst
    eye_navarro1999params.rst
+   eye_eye.rst